flowplayer/api-docs/source/includes/_livesources.md

 assets[].id | Id for Livesource
 assets[].name | Name for Livesource
 assets[].description | Description for Livesource
 assets[].stream_name | Identifier for the Livesource on our livestreaming servers.
 This shall be used in your broadcast software to identify this Livesource. assets[].ingest_url | Url to our livestreaming servers.
-This shall be used in your broadcast software to send your input to the correct livestreaming server for this Livesource.
+This shall be used in your broadcast software to send your input to the correct livestreaming server for this Livesource. assets[].stream_name | Identifier for the Livesource on our livestreaming servers.
+This shall be used in your broadcast software to identify this Livesource. assets[].type | Type of live source.
+Currently there are two types of Livesources, `STREAM` and `REMOTE`. assets[].remote_hls_url | Only exists on Livesources with `REMOTE`-type.
+This url is used by the enduser to view the stream in the player.

 ### Errors